Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Introduction

-In this paper, we aim to test and uncover such dynamic processes.
-In so doing we shall discover important properties for further understanding black hole thermodynamics and, by implication, their underlying degrees of freedom.
+In this study, we test and uncover such dynamic processes.
+In doing so, we shall discover important properties for further understanding black hole thermodynamics and, by implication, their underlying degrees of freedom.